jurajsic/DQBDD/README.md

 ```
 This represents DQBF `∀x1 ∀x2 ∀x4 ∃x3(x1, x2) ∃x5(x1, x2, x4) ∃x6(x1, x4).(¬x1 ∨ x6 ∨ ¬x3 ∨ x5) ∧ (¬x2 ∨ ¬x4 ∨ x5)`

-### Prenex Cleansed DQCIR
+### Prenex DQCIR

-Prenex cleansed DQCIR is an extension of [prenex cleansed QCIR](http://www.qbflib.org/qcir.pdf) format.
+Prenex DQCIR is an extension of [prenex QCIR](http://www.qbflib.org/qcir.pdf) format.
 This format is used for DQBFs in prenex form, however, it does not need to be in CNF.
 It adds quantifiers of type `depend(v, v1, ..., vn)` which represents existential variable `v` with the dependency set `v1, ..., vn`.
 It is assumed that `v1, ..., vn` were already defined as `forall` variables and that `v` was not yet defined.
 The quantifier `exists` can still be used and it represents existential variables with the dependency set equal to the set of universal variables which were already defined with `forall` quantifier.

-Example of prenex cleansed DQCIR format:
+Example of prenex (cleansed) DQCIR format:
 ```
 #QCIR-G14 10
 forall(1, 2)